chef/chef-web-docs/content/dsl_recipe.md

 end
 ```

-## edit_resource!
+## edit_resource

 Use the `edit_resource!` method to:

 - Find a resource in the resource collection, and then edit it.
 - Define a resource block.
 If a resource with the same name exists in
     the resource collection, its properties will be updated with the
     contents of the resource block defined by the `edit_resource`
     method.